ilansas94/tiktok-views-counter/README.md

 1. Go to [TikTok for Developers](https://developers.tiktok.com/)
 2. Create a new app
-3. Add OAuth redirect URL: `http://localhost:3000/auth/callback`
+3. Add OAuth redirect URL: `https://tiktok-views-counter.vercel.app/auth/callback`
 4. Copy your Client Key and Client Secret
+5. Add a Sandbox Target User for testing

 ### 5. Run Development Server